-Two questions arise in the determination of the collector-plate arrangement which gives minimum inductance: (1) What is the optimum value of r_2 ?
-(2) Should the cables be close-packed or distributed in space to provide lower-inductance current paths?
-Both analytical and numerical studies of these two problems lead to the following conclusions: (1) The value of r_2 should be a minimum compatible with the toroidal coil current feeds which may be required for different diameter toroids and the auxiliary clamps required to contain the magnetic forces.
-In the results presented below a conservative value of r_2 has been used.
-(2) The cables should not be close-packed but distributed in space as follows: A minimum inductance design of an individual cable connection into the collector plate, which is compatible with the 60-kV electrical insulation is shown in Fig. 29.
-It utilizes SF_6 insulation of the voids and requires a square area of C cm (4.4 cm) on a side.
+Two questions arise in the determination of the collector plate arrangement which gives minimum inductance: (1) What is the optimum value of $r_2$ ?
+Should the cables be close packed or distributed in space to provide (2) lower-inductance current paths?
+Both analytical and numerical studies of these two problems lead to the following conclusions: (1) The value of $r_2$ should be a minimum compatible with the toroidal coil current feeds which may be required for different diameter toroids and the auxiliary clamps required to contain the magnetic forces.
+In the results presented below a conservative value of $r_2$ has been used.
+(2) The cables should not be close packed but distributed in space as follows: A minimum inductance design of an individual cable connection into the collector plate, which is compatible with the 60-kV electrical insulation is shown in Fig. 30.
+It utilizes $SF_6$ insulation of the voids and requires a square area of C cm (4.4 cm) on a side.
 The effective plate separation of this area, which takes into account the cable holes in the plate, is 1.38 cm.
 Numerical studies of the second term in Eq.
-(22) show that the inductance is minimized if the cables are separated by approximately 2C so there is a region of width C centered between cables having a plate separation of 0.2 cm.
-With this optimum arrangement the effective separation d_2 becomes 0.35 cm rather than the 1.38 cm in the close-packed configuration.
+(22) show that the inductance is minimized if the cables are separated by approximately 2C so there is a region of width C centered between cables having a plate separation 0.2 cm.
+With this optimum arrangement the effective separation $d_2$ becomes 0.35 cm rather than the 1.38 in the closed-packed configuration.
 The optimum width of the region between cables varies slightly with primary bank energy, increasing from 0.9 C at 3 MJ to 1.1 C at 9 MJ.
-However, the use of 1.0 C times the cable feed width for all cases produces an error of less than 1% in L{CB} since the minima of the functions L{CB} vs cable separation are rather flat.
+However, the use of 1.0 C times the cable feed width for all cases produces an error of less than 1% in $L{CB}$ since the minima of the functions $L{CB}$ vs cable separation are rather flat.

-The outer collector-plate radius r_3 is a function of the primary bank energy W{pR} and is determined by the area required to accept the bank cables,
+The outer collector plate radius $r_3$ is a function of the primary bank energy $W{pR}$ and is determined by the area required to accept the bank cables,

-$$r_3^2 = r_2^2 + 2.96 \times 10^3 W{\rm pB}^{\,.}$$ (24)
+$$r_3^2 = r_2^3 + 2.96 \times 10^3 W{PB}^2$$ (24)

-Here ${\rm W}{\rm pR}$ is in MJ and the radii are in cm.
+Here $W{pR}$ is in MJ and the radii are in cm.